rvaccari/Powernap/README.md

 By default all requests will be checked against a rate limit and all responses returned by Sub Blueprint routes will have rate limiting values in their header.
 The rate limiting information is stored in redis.

+Rate limiting can be disbabled in the app settings like this: `RATE_LIMITING = False`.

 ### Settings

 - `REQUESTS_PER_HOUR`: How many non authenticated requests per hour, per user are allowed.